 Like many of you, we are closely monitoring the COVID-19 Coronavirus and its impact on our region.
 While this is a quickly evolving situation, we will work to provide up-to-date information, actionable intelligence and help employers adopt a prepared mindset to focus on the health of their business.
 Business is still open- below you'll find information from our community on the best way to support their restaurant, retail, and service based businesses, and to keep commerce thriving during this time.
 Finally, you'll find a non-profit assistance section, to help our communities continue to thrive.

 Major Local Announcements

-- On Saturday, Gov. Henry McMaster announced that the state’s income tax filing deadline had been extended to July 15.
+- Gov. Henry McMaster announced that the state’s income tax filing deadline had been extended to July 15.
 The decision mimics changes that were made at the federal level, which set the federal income tax filing due date to July 15.
 (FOX Carolina)

 - Governor Henry McMaster signed an emergency funding bill, giving $45 million to DHEC to help fund coronavirus relief in the state.
 (Independent Mail)

 - S.C. workers who are temporarily out of work due to the coronavirus are eligible for six weeks of unemployment pay from the state.
 Employers are required to apply for the program before employees can receive the benefits.
 (The State)

 - The City of Greer is closing it's parks and playgrounds due to the pandemic.
 It is also closing public access to city buildings and asking customers to contact staff electronically for assistance, effective Tuesday, 3/24.
 (City of Greer)

 - Cancelled local events: Eggtastic Easter Event (4/4), City of Greer International Festival (4/18)